Is Cassava Good for You?

 However, it’s important to consider the following:

-• Chewing and Swallowing: Older adults may have difficulty chewing or swallowing cassava, especially if it’s not well-cooked or mashed.
+• Chewing and Swallowing: Older adults may have difficulty chewing or swallowing cassava roots, especially if it’s not well-cooked or mashed.
 Proper preparation is essential to prevent choking hazards.

 • Digestive Issues: Some older adults may experience digestive discomfort or bloating from the resistant starch in cassava.
 It’s best to introduce cassava gradually and monitor for any adverse reactions.